-in TEUR Solvency II 2020 Solvency II 2019 Deposits to cedants 6,061,865 7,177,254
+in TEUR Solvency II 2021 Solvency II 2020 Deposits to cedants 6,688,528 6,061,865

 Changes in comparison to the previous reporting period in the amount of deposits to cedants are due to market value adjustments as well as the planned termination of some material treaties.
+Additionally, there was a reclassification between the not due balances of accounts payables and receivables and deposits for Life & Health reinsurance which does not impact own funds.